 Dogs were developed for many different purposes – mainly to benefit us humans one way or another.
-Not only are they trusted guard dogs, but also efficient trackers or skilled herding.
-Despite all these wonderful working jobs, plenty of toy and small dogs were bred to be lap dogs.
+Not only are they guard dogs, but trackers, herders, and so much more.
+But did you know that some breeds were bred for the sole purpose of being lap dogs?

 Yes, they were literally bred to sit on your lap and provide companionship.
-What better way to brighten the day than to have a cuddly dog warm up your lap?
-However, not all small dogs are considered good lap dogs.
-Read on to learn what actually makes a good lap dog breed, and which are the best.
+However, just because a dog is small, doesn’t mean they’ll automatically make good lap dogs.
+Continue reading to learn what makes a good lap dog, and our favorite lap dog breeds.

 RECOMMENDED: 50 Best Dogs for Children